gprakarsh/WikiQueria/README.md

 ```
 ## Usage

-After you do this, simply invoke the python script by running it in this manner:
+After you finish installing, simply invoke the script by running it in this manner:

 ```
 python3 ./make-mock.py OUTNAMES OUTEDGES OUTSCCFILE VERTEXCOUNT CONNECTEDNESS